Yorkshireman/pamplona_english_teacher2/README.md

 Teaching Ad site.
 This is an ongoing journey.
 Things of note:

 - Logged-in users now have access to a 'materials' page where they can download extra materials.
 The Admin (me) can post new materials to this page.
-The downloads are done via Dropbox.
+The downloads are done via Dropbox share links.
 - Made User.first a pseudo-admin (it's me)
 - My brother designed the logo and the initial look of the page
 - I designed the buttons and the style of the Testimonials (Opiniones) section